S-ENDA/DMH/documentation/struct_metadata.md

 ## Metadata

-In order to properly find, understand and use geophysical data, standardised encoding and documentation are required, i.e., metadata.
 Metadata is a broad concept.
+It provides descriptive, structural, or administrative information about data, facilitating its identification, management, understanding, and use.
+Metadata is essential for organizing, finding, and understanding the context of data.

 In our data management model the term "metadata" is used in several contexts, specifically the five categories: discovery, use, site, configuration, and system metadata.

-Both discovery metadata and use metadata can be embedded in the files produced for a dataset through utilisation of self-explaining file formats.
-If properly done by the data producer, publication and preservation of data through services is simplified and can be automated.

 ## Metadata types